 Development of empathy

-As young as one year, a child may occasionally notice distress in others and try to soothe them.
-But other times, they are oblivious to the emotions of others.
+As young as six months to one year, a child may occasionally notice distress in others and try to soothe them.
+But often, they are oblivious to the emotions of others.

 At 2 – 3 years, they begin to understand simple emotions in others, such as glad, mad, sad, and scared.
 Around 4 or 5, they start understanding complex emotions in others.
 After age 6, they begin to understand what other people are thinking.
 (See resources below on empathy.)